- International Fees

 This course supports the development of fundamental knowledge required to systematically analyze and interpret basic cardiac dysrhythmias.
-Participants will explore myocardial electrophysiology in relation to cardiac monitoring and develop a systematic approach to dysrhythmia analysis and interpretation.
-Further, participants will consider the predisposing factors and associated interventions related to the conduction defect present and the consequences of the dysrhythmia to both systemic and myocardial oxygen supply and demand.
-Finally, the significance of dysrhythmia analysis, interpretation, and management to critical care nursing practice will be explored.
-Although this course is conducted within the specific context of critical care nursing practice, it would also be suitable for other nurses or qualified health professionals requiring this skill.
-If you are not a registered nurse or a student nurse in the final years of your BSN program you must consult the Critical Care Nursing Program Head prior to registration.
-Health professionals who are not nurses may register for this course with approval of the Critical Care Specialty Program Head.
-If you are registering in the NSCC, NSHA or NSER nursing program follow the program course matrix.
+Learners will explore myocardial electrophysiology in relation to cardiac monitoring and develop a systematic approach to dysrhythmia analysis and interpretation.
+Learners will also consider the predisposing factors of all conduction defects and the consequences of dysrhythmias to both systemic and myocardial oxygen supply and demand.
+Additionally, interventions for dysrhythmias are also discussed.
+Lastly, the significance of dysrhythmia analysis, interpretation, and management to critical care nursing practice will be explored.
+Though this course is conducted within the specific context of critical care nursing practice, it is also suitable for other nurses or qualified health professionals requiring this skill.
+If you are not a registered nurse or a student nurse in the final years of your BSN program, you must consult the Critical Care Nursing Program Head before registration.
+Health professionals who are not nurses may register for this course with the approval of the Critical Care Nursing Specialty Program Head.
+If you are registering in the NSCC, NSHA or NSER nursing program, follow the program course matrix.
 Program Head approval is required to take NSCC 7150 as a co-requisite with NSCC 7120, NSCC 7220, NSHA 7100, or NSER 7110.
-You must achieve 75% or greater in this course to continue forward in the Critical Care Nursing Program and register in NSCC 7220.
+To be successful in the course, learners must achieve 75% or higher on each evaluative component in the course.

 Prerequisite(s)